thestriver/AWS_SSA/AWS_SSA.md

 ![](assets/images/saa/vpc2.png)

+A NAT gateway forwards traffic from the instances in the private subnet to the internet or other AWS services, and then sends the response back to the instances.
+After a NAT gateway is created, the route tables for private subnets must be updated to point internet traffic to the NAT gateway

 <h2>Amazon VPC features</h2>

 **Reachability Analyzer** Reachability Analyzer is a static configuration analysis tool that enables you to analyze and debug network reachability between two resources in your VPC.